double-p/presentations/EuroBSDcon/2022/OpenBSD-jitsi.md

 - not disabling sctp (jvb AND jicofo)
 - (hidden) version bumps ("no longer component!")
 - jicofo has an XMPP-packetlogger (see `logging.properties)
+- Patience, be really patient (at initial start)

 ## Prayers for a Livedemo
 ### fips.de